 “You know your place, Schwarzschild, that is something that a lot of your peers could learn from, more so than any magic you could ever possibly cast. ”Hans laughed,” I do hope some of your classmates have learned at least a little from your sterling example.
 Mostly the Greens, they can be so unwieldy.”

-The door that Isaac entered through opened and the sound of footsteps flooded into the room.
+The door opened and the sound of footsteps flooded into the room.
 His classmates had arrived, and Isaac watched the group of twenty with bated breath, sinking a little further into his stance with every look he got from his classmates.

-One of the students, a larger boy with short brown hair, a green rectangle under his eye, a brown gambeson, two short swords at his sides, and an ugly scarred face approached him.
+One of the students, a larger boy with short brown hair, a green rectangle under his eye, two short swords at his sides, and an ugly scarred face approached him.
 “Trying to sink into the wall again, huh, Baby’s Breath?”

 The boy was named Adrian, and he was one of Isaac’s few acquaintances.
 The two of them met when they were much younger, both being placed in the same state orphanage.
 Adrian used to bully him, one time forcing him to eat several handfuls of baby’s breath flowers from the orphanage garden, hence the nickname.